Making an appointment

 There are multiple ways to make an appointment:

 Please note: If you have returned home to an out of state location, CWC counselors may not be able to provide counseling due to the need to be licensed in the state the client receives services.
-If so, your counselor or one of the CWC staff will assist you in locating counseling services in your area.
+If so, you may access a therapist through TimelyCare, which is available in all fifty states and internationally, or one of the CWC staff will assist you in locating counseling services in your area.